 There are numerous styles of courses to enhance and develop your career, but at Outdoor Training College, we focus on the 3 main course types;

 A unit of competency is the specification of knowledge of skills, and the application of that knowledge of skills to the standard of performance expected in the workplace.
 A unit of competency is the smallest unit that can be assessed and recognised.
 A "Statement of Attainment" can be issued for Individual Units of Competency completed.
 This can assist if you have not finalised a qualification and require only a couple of units for completion, or to assist in accumulating individual units towards your qualification.
+Outdoor Recreation units are grouped into Skill Sets that the industry require for a personl ro undertake an activity specialisation.

 Skill sets are not qualifications.
 They are groupings of units of competency which are combined to provide a clearly defined statement of the skills and knowledge required by an individual to meet industry needs or a licensing or regulatory requirement.
 The "Training Package Development Handbook" defines Skill Sets as 'single units of competency, or combination of units of competency from an endorsed training package, which link to a licence or regulatory requirement, or defined industry need".
 Skill Sets identified and developed within the training packages are formally recognised on a statement of attainment.
 Where a RTO (registered training organisation) packages a group of units in a skill set, a statement of attainment is awarded on successful completion of those units.
 RTO's are able to note that the skill set has been delivered for a specific purpose.